kkviks/Facial-Demographics/README.md

 How to use:

-1. Activate the conda environment provided.
+1. Activate the conda environment provided or pip install requirements.txt
 2. Run using python app.py
 3. Copy and paste the URL generated in browser to run.
 4. You can now upload your photo and generate results.